EOxServer/eoxserver/docs/sphinx/en/users/configuration_options.rst

     default_native_format=<MIME-type>

 The default *native format* cases when the source format cannot be used (read-only GDAL driver) and  there is no explicit source-to-native format mapping.
 This option must be always set to a valid format (GeoTIFF by default).
+The MIME-type used for this option must be defined in the *Format Registry* (see ":ref:`FormatsConfiguration`").

 ::